Skip to main content

 Even with the recognition that legal assistance is necessary, the journey becomes infinitely more daunting when you choose the wrong representation.
 One Reddit user painfully discovered this mistake.

+My girlfriend was in a car accident 4 years ago where she was deemed not at fault.
+The accident herniated a disc in her back […] She had two epidural shots, months of physical therapy, and still suffers with back pain and anxiety to this day.
 A family member referred my girlfriend to a lawyer where she has been receiving less than adequate service.
 They have been awful at explain the overall process of the case and responding to our questions.
 Nonetheless, they are near the closing of the case and the insurance company of the other driver is offering 30k.
 After covering my girlfriend’s medical bills and after the lawyers cut, my girlfriend would be left with a [measly] 6k.

 The consequences of inadequate legal support can exacerbate an already dire situation, leaving accident victims feeling exploited and abandoned amidst their suffering.